Home » Rome » Vatican and Colosseum tour tickets

-Of the many kinds of Colosseum tickets, the Colosseum and Vatican combo is one of the popular combination tickets.
+Of the many kinds of Colosseum tickets, the Colosseum and Vatican combo is one of the most popular combination tickets.

-Tourists holidaying in Rome for a short while or those who don’t want to waste their time waiting in the long queues opt for this guided tour.
+Tourists holidaying in Rome for a short while or those who don’t want to waste their time waiting in long queues opt for this guided tour.

 Tip: Once you have decided on your visit date, book your Colosseum tickets immediately because they get sold out soon.

-Tour of Vatican and Colosseum
+Top Vatican and Colosseum Tickets

 Vatican and Colosseum combo tour

-This guided tour of the Colosseum and Vatican starts at 9 am, lasts nine hours, and can have a maximum of 24 people.
+This guided tour of the Colosseum and Vatican starts at 9.15 am, lasts nine hours, and can have a maximum of 24 people.

 You first visit the Vatican Museums, where you stare at famous artworks in wonder.